nytimes/backbone.stickit/README.md

 #### Master

-- Added `Backbone.Stickit.addHandler()` which gives the ability to define a custom configuration for any bindings that match the `handler.selector`.
+- Added `Backbone.Stickit.addHandler()`, useful for defining a custom configuration for any bindings that match the `handler.selector`.
 - **Breaking Change**: `eventsOverride` was changed to `events`.
+- **Breaking Change**: replaced `unstickModel` with `unstickit`.
+- Fixed a bug introduced in 0.6.2 where re-rendering/re-sticking wasn't unbinding view events [#66](https://github.com/NYTimes/backbone.stickit/issues/66).
 - Added `update` to the bindings api which is an override for handling how the View element gets updated with Model changes.
 - Added `getVal` to the bindings api which is an override for retrieving the value of the View element.